Younes-sakhnou/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that switches the current user to another one Task 1. script that prints the effective username of the current user
+script that switches the current user to another one Task 1. script that prints the effective username of the current user Task 2. script that prints all the groups the current user is part of.